How to take a screenshot on any Android phone

 Samsung phones

-- Galaxy S8: Hold down the power and volume-down buttons for a couple of seconds.
+- Galaxy S8 and Note 8: Hold down the power and volume-down buttons for a couple of seconds.

-- Galaxy S7 and earlier: Hold down the home and volume-down buttons for a couple of seconds.
+- Galaxy S7 and earlier: Hold down the home and power buttons for a couple of seconds.

 Sony phones